carlosoliva2000/rlgan/README.md

 Remember to activate your conda `conda activate <env_name>` or virtual environment (step 2 in the previous section) before executing any script.

 Each subproject (P1, P2 and P3) have a file `_EXECUTE_FROM_THIS_PATH.txt` for a reason.
 For example, if you want to train/test a model from P2, set your current working directory to that directory.
 Then, you can simply call `./test.py` or `./train.py`.

+# Disclaimer

+The versions of Neuroevolution (P1) and DQN (P2/DQN) has been developed by Carlos.

+DuelingDQN (P2/DuelingDQN) has been developed by Christian and the instructions above don't really apply, because it uses PyTorch instead of TensorFlow.

+- To train: main.py
+- To create charts: main_load_charts.py
+- To test: main_test_networks.py